How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How much notice is required to terminate a lease in California?

-For month-to-month tenancies, California requires landlords to give 30 days (60 days if tenant has lived there 1+ year) notice and tenants to give 30 days notice.
+For month-to-month tenancies, California requires landlords to give 30 days notice and tenants to give 30 days notice.
+60 days if tenant has lived in the unit for 1 year or more (Cal.
+Civ.
+Code § 1946.1).
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Does California limit annual rent increases?